CryptozombiesHQ/cryptozombie-lessons/en/2/7-storage.md

 # Put it to the test

-Since our contract it has been separated into modules and in the future all the modules will require access to the storage in a way or another we separated the storage mappers into another file.
-This file though doesn't have access to our ZOmbies structure yet.
+By now our contract has been separated into several modules.
+In the future all the modules will require access to the storage in a way or another, reason why we separated the storage mappers into another file.
+This file though doesn't have access to our Zombies structure yet.

 1. Import the Zombie structure and the storages trait in `zombiefactory.rs`.

-2. Make `ZombieFactory` a supertrait by adding the `Storage` trait to its definition
+2. Add the `Storage` supertrait to the `ZombieFactory` contract